KemoPanzah/decore_Base/README.md

 The model defines the data to work with.
 Each model is linked to a Base and is based on peewee ORM.
 To learn more about peewee ORM, visit [peewee](http://docs.peewee-orm.com/en/latest/).

 ## Api reference
-To create a GUI with decore Base, you decorate functions in the source code according to the default of the processing process. which must be imported beforehand with 'from decore_base import decore'.
+To create a GUI with decore Base, you decorate functions in the source code according to the default of the execution process.

 The decore module contains those functions that are needed to create the metadata for the decore front application.

-To understand the general approach, synchronize the sample application with the command `python app.py sample` in your project root directory.
+To understand the general approach, synchronize the sample application with the command `python app.py --sample` in your project root directory.

 ### @decore.app()
 ### @decore.base()